 The letter of recommendation written by HPA on an applicant’s behalf is often called a composite letter or committee letter.
-Composite letters are preferred by medical and dental schools, and accepted by some veterinary, optometry and other health professional schools.
-The letter is referred to as a “composite” because it incorporates information from several different sources.
+Committee letters are preferred by medical and dental schools, and accepted by some veterinary, optometry and other health professional schools.
+The letter is often referred to as a "committee" letter because it carries the support of a committee of individuals who work with applicants; it is called a “composite” because it incorporates information from several different sources.

 Purpose of the Committee Letter